rmacken98/FinalSQACA/README.md

 Using this tool in conjunction with test driven development helped minimize the amount of bugs in the project ensuring that every method was covered by a unit test.

 # Team Version-Control
- For the team version-control of this project I used the Gitflow process branching model.
+ For the team version-control of this project I used the Gitflow process branching model when creating new branches during its development.

 ## Outline of Gitflow model: